-So I kept trying and finally got it just right, and I’m so excited to share it with you!
-So let’s get into the nitty gritty and talk about making my mom’s famous enchilada sauce!
+After quite a few tries, I finally got it just right and I’m so excited to share it with you!

 The secret ingredient in amazing enchilada sauce

-All you need is a small piece, about an eighth of a circular tablet of Abuelita Mexican chocolate.
-If you’ve never used it before, I highly recommend you buy a pack.
+All you need is about an eighth of a circular tablet of Mexican chocolate.
+If you’ve never used it before, I highly recommend you buy a pack because it’s so good!
 It’s normally used to make hot chocolate, but my Mom uses it to make various sauces like mole and this enchilada sauce.
-I even used it in last week’s Mexican Chocolate Pumpkin Seed Granola recipe.
+(Learn more about Mexican Chocolate here.)

-It’s normally found in your grocery store’s Hispanic Foods section, but if you can’t find it there, try looking in the hot chocolate section.
+It’s normally located in the grocery store’s Hispanic foods section, but if you can’t find it there, try looking in the hot chocolate section.
 If you prefer shopping online, you can easily find it on Amazon here.

 For this sauce, I’m using dried chiles.
 If you’ve never used them before, don’t freak out!
 They’re super easy to use and once you taste the rich and complex flavor they give this sauce, you’ll never go back to the bland store-bought stuff.

-- Place them in a blender with garlic, Mexican chocolate and salt.
-Blend until completely smooth.
+- Transfer chiles to a blender and puree with garlic, Mexican chocolate and salt until completely smooth.

 That’s it!
-Your red enchilada sauce is ready to go!
+Your sauce is ready to go!

 What to make with enchilada sauce

 Now you’re ready to use the sauce on your favorite enchilada recipe!
 Here are just a few ideas of what you can make: